koba04/jsconf-jp-presentation/packages/slide/slides/3-declarative-programming.md

 So a compiler can optimize on the underlying layer.

 In addition to that, you can define primitives in the declarative layer as domain logic.
-So it makes possible to provide a high level abstraction.
+So it makes it possible to provide a high level abstraction.
 -->

 # Why Declarative?